Git-iw/Stormbreaker/README.md

-#MP2
+Stormbreaker

-#MP2 is the chess engine that will be built in Python(and other languages if required), progress will take place soon...
+Stormbreaker is the chess engine that will be built in Python(and other languages if required), progress will take place soon...
-The Name will be announced on Ugadi at 8:09 am.